 Try to be aware of what is happening in the present and focus your attention on what you are doing in any given moment.
 When your thoughts turn to the past and the future, try to bring them back to the here and now.

 Knowing how to relax is an important part of staying military and family ready.
 It reduces stress and promotes resiliency.
 By taking long, slow breaths, you increase your oxygen and calm yourself down.
 Even a few deep breaths can relax tension throughout your body.
 Try different relaxation techniques and see which ones work for you.
 Experiment with some visualization exercises, go for a walk, listen to music or read a book.
+You can even tune in to your body by practicing simple and quick audio mindfulness exercises with Chill Drills by Military OneSource.

 The Defense Health Agency recommends tools to help manage stress: